Trusted AI in Multi-agent Systems: An Overview of Privacy and Security for Distributed Learning: Robust Defensive Mechanisms

 \subsection{Robust Aggregation}

-The robust aggregation protection methods are used designed for distribute ML that a server needs to aggregate something from clients.
-To prevent malicious clients, or a group of collusive malicious clients, such as the Byzantine attack in FL \cite{10.1145/3335772.3335936}, the authors in \cite{NIPS2017_6617} have proposed Krum, a robust aggregation scheme.
+The robust aggregation protection methods are used designed for distributed ML that a server needs to aggregate something from clients.
+To prevent malicious clients, or a group of collusive malicious clients, such as the Byzantine attack in FL \cite{Lamport2019The}, the authors in \cite{Blanchard2017Machine} have proposed Krum, a robust aggregation scheme.
 By minimizing the sum of squared Euclidean distances over the aggregated models, Krum can effectively recognize and remove these outliers.
-Several follow up works \cite{pmlr-v80-mhamdi18a,Li2014Resolving,1912.13445 } aimed to recognize malicious clients.
-In addition, Chang \emph{et al.} \cite{1912.11279} have developed a knowledge sharing based algorithm to preserve privacy.
+Several follow-ups~\cite{Mhamdi2018The,Li2014Resolving,Pillutla2019Robust} aimed to recognize malicious clients.
+In addition, Chang \emph{et al.} \cite{Chang2019Cronus} have developed a knowledge-sharing-based algorithm to preserve privacy.
 The proposed Cronus algorithm relies on a public dataset that is available to all clients.
-Instead of sending parameters, clients will upload the predicted results from this public dataset, and a mean estimation algorithm \cite{pmlr-v70-diakonikolas17a} was used to aggregate these high dimensional labels samples.
-Although, Cronus has been proved to defend basic model poisoning attacks with an acceptable performance loss, sharing labels will lead to the privacy leakage to certain extents.
+Instead of transmitting parameters, clients will upload the predicted results from this public dataset, and a mean estimation algorithm \cite{Diakonikolas2017Being} was used to aggregate these high dimensional label samples.
+Although Cronus has been proven to defend against basic model poisoning attacks with an acceptable performance loss, sharing labels will lead to privacy leakage to a certain extent.